casszhao/FAIR/README.md

 pip install transformers pymediawiki
 ```
 ## Workflow
-1. Get pre-defined wikipedia categories (we call it candidate categories).
+1. Get pre-defined wikipedia categories (we call it candidate categories/candidate list).
 These categories are the ones we want to choose from to summarize/label a given abstract/paper.
 2. For finding similar and related topics:
-    * get a ClinicalBERT embeddings for each categories (in the )
+    * get a ClinicalBERT embeddings for each categories (in the candidate categories)
-    * calculate the cosine similarity between each categories
+      ```
+      Obtain_and_save_pre_defined_categories_embeddings.ipynb
+      ``
-    * given a category, retrievel the most cosine similar categories
+    * given a category, retrievel the most similar categories via calculating the cosine similarity between each categories
+      ```
+      similarity_given_anytopic.ipynb
+      ```
 3. For labelling a paper:
     *